stliakis/nextlike/README.md

                 {
                     "prompt": "A cheap 2 bedroom apartment",
-                    "weight": 0.1  ## The weight of the clause in the final score }
+                    "weight": 0.1  ## The weight of the clause in the final score },
+                ## Get items by prompt and preprocess the prompt via another prompt
+                {
+                    "prompt": "A cheep 2 badroom apament",
+                    "preprocess": "fix the grammar"
+                }
             ]
         },